Shared EDI Export Concepts

 Hour Range

-Provides a time range an hour before and an hour have the tame passed in
+Provides a time range one hour before and one hour after the time passed in

 Code: {HourRange(object dateTime)}

-This function enables you to split a string based on a character and return a specific element of that back
+Splits a string based on a character and returns a specific element

 Code: {Split(String, Split Value, ReturnNumber)}